01-edu/public/subjects/mobile-dev/hacker-news/README.md

-# Hacker news
+## Hacker news

-### Introduction

-Create your own hackernews [app](https://news.ycombinator.com/)!

-Hacker News is a social news website, which mainly focusses on Computer Science and Entrepreneurship.
-You will make a client consisting of all the main features of the website.
+Hacker News is a social news website that mainly focuses on computer science and entrepreneurship.
+The objective of this task is to create a client with all the main features of the [HackerNewsAPI](https://github.com/HackerNews/API).

-### Objective
+### Instructions

-Your objective for this raid is to create UI for [HackerNewsAPI](https://github.com/HackerNews/API).

-Your app should have following functionality:
+Your app should have the following functionalities:

+- Login button.
+Once you tap it a log in page must be displayed.
-- Show list of all fetched posts on main screen:
+- Show a list of all fetched `posts` on the main screen.
-  - Login button
-  - Each Post has an Upvote option to vote the post
+- Each `post` should have an `upvote` option for voting.
-  - Each Post displays Total Votes and Total Comments on them
+- Each `post` should display the total number of votes and comments they have.
-  - Displays the Username of the Creator
+- Display the `username` of the `post` creator.
-  - Displays the Submission Time
+- Display the submission time of the `post`.
-  - Open link in a [Webview](https://codelabs.developers.google.com/codelabs/flutter-webview#0) when post is tapped.
+- Open the link in a [Webview](https://codelabs.developers.google.com/codelabs/flutter-webview#0) when a `post` is tapped.
+  - The user must be able to return to the main page once in the `webview`.

-On the website, we can Post, Comment, or reply **only when we have an account**.
+On the website, users can `Post`, `Comment`, or `Reply` **only when they have an account**.

 - You have to register using the [website](https://news.ycombinator.com/).
+In other words, you must be able to login with your actual login and password from the Hacker News website.
 - Login using your app.
-Observe how log in is done on the [website](https://news.ycombinator.com/), and emulate it.
+Observe how the login is done on the [website](https://news.ycombinator.com/) and emulate it.

-When users logged in, they should be able to:
+When users are logged in, they should be able to:

-- Create new posts.
-They should have:
+- `Create` new posts which will have:
-  - Title, URL and the Description.
+  - `title`, `URL`, and a `description`.
-- Delete own post.
+- `Delete` their own posts.
-- Make up-vote or hide their vote.
+- `Upvote` or hide/remove their votes.
-- Log out.
+- `Log out`.

-- Note: if user is not loggen in, but tries to access above mentioned actions, send user to login page of the app.
+> Note: If the user is not logged in but tries to access any of the above-mentioned actions, the user should be sent to the login page of the app.